 They pay more taxes because, yes, they are earning higher incomes than the rest of us, but in many other ways too.
 They typically own nicer, more expensive homes than the average Canadian.
 Often a LOT nicer and a LOT more expensive.
 With much of the nation’s municipal governments employing some form of property assessment program, those nicer, more expensive homes come with a much higher property tax bill which is then used to pay for services like public education (something “the rich” don’t always use themselves), public parks, and waste removal.
 The rich pay more to do the very same things you do like run their dog in the park, dispose of garbage, or flush a toilet when they shit, something they do with presumably similar frequency to you, simply because they are richer and own a nicer home.

 The rich also tend to buy fancier and pricier clothes and cars.
 They eat at swankier restaurants and possibly more often.
 They take more luxurious vacations and do so with greater frequency.
 All of this consumption is taxed thanks to the GST, sometimes additionally thanks to PST or HST, and since it all comes with a higher price tag it inevitably results in more taxes being paid.
 Contrary to what Keyser Söze thinks, the greatest trick the devil could play would be convincing the ultra-rich to live a middle class lifestyle.

 Of course, I still haven’t established who among us actually are “the rich”.
-The next time some smug pollster manages to convince you to endure a short survey and the question of taxing the rich comes up, before answering demand that the polling company explicitly defines “the rich” with actual numbers.
+The next time some smug pollster manages to convince you to endure a short survey and the question of tax the rich comes up, before answering demand that the polling company explicitly defines “the rich” with actual numbers.
 The answer might surprise you.

 This Is Rich In Canada’s